ybwang119/label_recovery/readme.md

 # **[ICLR 2024] Towards Elminating Hard Label Constraints in Gradient Inverision Attacks**
-This is the official repositaory for [ICLR 2024] accepted poster:
+This is the official repositaory for [ICLR 2024] accepted poster.
-**Towards Elminating Hard Label Constraints in Gradient Inverision Attacks**

 arxiv link: